kcm117/azure-adls-recursiveacl/README.md

 # azure-adls-recursiveacl
 This is a python script to recursively set ADLS Gen2 ACLs for all subdirectories and files belonging to a target directory.
 This is a temporary solution until setting ACLs recursively on the server side is available via the SDK or Azure Storage Explorer GUI client.

+This is a sample script to demonstrate functionality and has no implied warranty provided by myself or Microsoft, see the repository LICENSE file for more information.

 # Requirements:
 - Python 3.7
 - ADLS Gen2 Preview SDK (https://pypi.org/project/azure-storage-file-datalake/)